kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 imageMoveAnimator?.startAnimation()
 ```

-There's already a property in the starter project to hold the animator, so you create a new Property Animator and assign it.
+There’s already a property in the starter project to hold the animator, so you create a new Property Animator and assign it.
 After the Animator is created, you need to call `startAnimation()` to set it running.

 > **Note:** Why do you need to assign the Animator to a property?
-Well, you don't _need_ to, but one of the major features of Property Animators is that you can take control of the animation at any point, and without holding a reference to it, that's not possible.
+Well, you don’t _need_ to, but one of the major features of Property Animators is that you can take control of the animation at any point, and without holding a reference to it, that’s not possible.

 Build and run the project, hit the animate button, and... well, it looks exactly the same.
-You've used the `.easeInOut` timing curve, which is the same as the default curve used for `UIView` animations.
+You’ve used the `.easeInOut` timing curve, which is the same as the default curve used for `UIView` animations.

-Let's take a look at a custom timing curve.
+Let’s take a look at a custom timing curve.
 When frogs jump, they have an explosive burst of acceleration, then they land gently.
 In terms of timing curves, that looks something like this:

 ![width=40%](images/FrogJump.png)